 A Knock at the Door: THRIVE's Life-Saving Impact

-• hivtoolkit
+- hivtoolkit

-• 3 min read
+- 3 min read

 Night's Story

-When the funding freeze hit, community outreach services ground to a halt, including the ones that were used by Night, an ART client in Uganda.
+When the funding freeze took effect, community outreach services ground to a halt, including the ones that were used by Night, an ART client in Uganda.
 Community healthcare workers (CHWS), including cough monitors, peer mothers, and linkage facilitators, were instructed to stop working.
 Night, who had been receiving her HIV medication through community visits to her home village, was suddenly cut off.
-Although official communication to resume some work was given within 12 days, most CHW contracts were ultimately not renewed.
+Although official communication to resume some work was given within 12 days, many CHW contracts were ultimately not renewed.
 Resolved to continue supporting clients, some returned to the ART clinic and continued working on a voluntary basis, like Sarah Aturinda, a peer mother previously funded by PEPFAR-supported programs.

 For Night, the impact was immediate and devastating.
 Without community-based ARV refills and unable to afford transport to the hospital, she stayed home.
 Weeks and months went by without her taking treatment.
 Her health deteriorated.
 Weakened and alone, she eventually became bedridden and too frail to seek help.
 She might have slipped away unnoticed—if not for Sarah Kulabako Lugolobi, an AHD Community Facilitator with the Unitaid-funded THRIVE (Transforming Advanced HIV Disease CaRe in LMICs through ComprehensiVe and Equitable Access) project.